 If cramps and depressive mood swings are the bane of your existence when menstruating, then making fish one of your best period comfort food could be just the thing you need.
 Fatty fish is high in omega 3 fatty acids which are not only good for weight loss, but for PMS too.

-A 2012 study done by the International Journal of Gynecology and Obstetrics, found that women who increased their daily intake of omega-3 fatty acids had a noticeable pain reduction of primary dysmenorrhea.
+A 2012 study published in the International Journal of Gynecology and Obstetrics, found that women who increased their daily intake of omega-3 fatty acids had a noticeable pain reduction of primary dysmenorrhea.
 The pain reduced so much that they were even able to reduce the amount of ibuprofen that they took to control their menstrual pain (8).

 Pineapples are not just good for adding to cocktails.
 According to today.com, pineapples are rich in manganese, which can help reduce the uncomfortable symptoms associated with PMS.
 The fruit also has antioxidant properties which reduce acute inflammation, which also helps reduce cramps.
 If this was not enough, the fruit is rich in bromelain, an enzyme that has been shown to reduce pain, aid in muscle relaxation and has many other benefits including possessing some anti-cancerous activities (14).